Yan-Hauw/The-Tunnel-Man-Game/README.md

 This was a school project where I had to program the game characters and objects for The TunnelMan Game.

 This was the first project of significantly large size that I wrote in my life.
 There was a quick deadline for this project so a lot of the code is not clean and minimal.
-I will aim to write code of better quality in my future projects.
+I aim to write code of better quality in my future projects.

 <br/>